MechMadHog/fCC-WebStack/02-js-algorithms-data-structures/JavaScript-Algorithms-and-Data-Structures-Portfolio-Projects.md

 - **4.3 Dice Game** → *Lucky Roll*
   [Lucky Roll](https://codepen.io/Mike-MacDonagh/pen/zxrpXaZ)
   *Learned: built from scratch following the FCC 4.3 Dice Game project.
 Implemented randomized dice rolls using `Math.random()` and dynamic DOM updates for each face.
 Added a simple scoring system that rewards doubles and penalizes mismatches, along with a live credit counter.
-Focused on clean, modular JavaScript — handling state, event listeners, and result evaluation in separate functions.
+Focused on clean, modular JavaScript, handling state, event listeners, and result evaluation in separate functions.
 This project served as the foundation for the logic later used in my Casino Slot Machine, proving how dice mechanics can scale into larger randomized game systems.*

 ---